Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Introduction

+{Several approaches have been developed to solve ARO problems, most of them are approximations since solving ARO to optimality can be NP-hard even if the original problem without uncertainty is a linear program \cite{BenTal2004}.
+The hardness comes from defining the relations between the first- and second-stage decision variables, called \emph{decision rules}, which are usually not specified and must be optimized.
+In certain problems occurring in practice, the exact functional form of the second-stage rules is predetermined but unknown since it is defined \emph{implicitly} via, for instance, a system of non-linear equalities that are challenging, or even impossible, to eliminate.
+Implicitly defined decision rules are rarely considered in the literature while they occur in many applications, some of which are described below.
+This paper aims to partly close this gap and studies general quadratic ARO with decision rules implicitly defined by a system of quadratic equalities. }

-With rapidly increasing uncertainties in both the demand and supply of energy, networked infrastructure problems are important applications of ARO.
-Examples of relevant networked infrastructures include electricity (see~\citep{ChanceBienstock}), natural gas (see~\citep{misra2020}), and water (see~\citep{stuhlmacher2020}).
-Operators must ensure that these systems remain in acceptable states despite significant uncertainties while simultaneously considering performance criteria such as operating costs.
-ARO provides a natural approach that is often applied to balance these potentially competing concerns in networked infrastructure problems, as discussed in~\citep{AdjROSurvey} and \citep{misra2020}.
+With rapidly increasing uncertainties in both the demand and supply of resources, networked infrastructure problems are important applications of ARO with implicitly defined decision rules.
+Examples of relevant networked infrastructures include electricity (see~\cite{ChanceBienstock}), natural gas (see~\cite{JuanGasNetw, misra2020}), and water (see~\cite{stuhlmacher2020}).
+Operators must ensure that these systems remain in acceptable states despite uncertainties while also considering performance criteria such as operating costs.
+ARO provides a way to balance these potentially competing concerns, as discussed in~\cite{AdjROSurvey} and \cite{misra2020}.
+As an illustrative application of ARO, we have chosen the so-called \emph{robust AC optimal power flow} (ACOPF) problem that provides minimum cost operating points for electric power systems.
+ACOPF can be formulated as a non-convex quadratic optimization problem, as discussed in~\cite{GhaddarOPF}.
+Even in the absence of uncertainties, ACOPF is NP-Hard (see~\cite{bienstock2015nphard}), and solving such problems under uncertainty for instances of realistic size is still a challenge, {which we explain in detail in Section~\ref{subsec:acopf}.}